The Wheel Loader: Everything You Need To Know

 What are wheel loaders used for?

 Wheel loaders can be used for a variety of projects and tasks.
-With so many kinds of attachments a wheel loader is a multi purpose machine capable of almost anything.
-Wheel loaders can be used for living and moving material like soil, dirt, rocks, debris, snow, animal feet, sand, woodchips, etc. either around a site or to dump into a dump truck, feed-hopper or conveyer belt.
+With so many kinds of attachments, wheel loaders are multi-purpose machines capable of almost anything.
+Wheel loaders can be used for living and moving material like soil, dirt, rocks, debris, snow, animal feet, sand, woodchips, and more.

-The lifespan of a wheel loader and its tires depends on a few factors.
-The kinds of jobs that the equipment is used for as well as the level of maintenance and upkeep can affect the longevity of both the tires and the machine as a whole.
+A wheel loader's lifespan and tires depend on a few factors including the kind of jobs that the equipment is used for as well as the level of maintenance and upkeep.

-Tires that are going over quarry rocks all day long will not last as long as ones being driven over the grass of a sunny farm.
-It is important to be realistic about the lifestyle your equipment will have and to take these factors into consideration for the wear and tear that equipment will see.
+For example, tires used for quarrying will not last as long as ones driven over grass.
+It is important to be realistic about the lifestyle your equipment will have and to consider these factors for the wear and tear that equipment will see.

-The typical tire can last anywhere between 2,000 and 3,500 hours depending on the nature of the job type and equipment use.
+The typical tire can last between 2,000 and 3,500 hours depending on the job type.